-The Company has applied for, and approval has been given by the SIX Swiss Exchange, subject to certain conditions, for the Rights to be admitted to trading and for the Offered Shares to be admitted to trading and listed in accordance with the International Reporting Standard on SIX Swiss Exchange (the "Swiss Admission") and application will be made to the Irish Stock Exchange for the Offered Shares to be admitted to (i) listing on the secondary listing segment of the Official List of the Irish Stock Exchange and (ii) trading on the Main Securities Market of the Irish Stock Exchange (the "Irish Admission" and, together with the Swiss Admission, the "Admission").
+The Company has applied for, and approval has been given by the SIX Swiss Exchange, subject to certain conditions, for the Rights to be admitted to trading and for the Offered Shares to be admitted to trading and listed in accordance with the International Reporting Standard on SIX Swiss Exchange (the "Swiss Admission") and application will be made to the Irish Stock Exchange for the Offered Shares to be admitted to (i) listing on the secondary listing segment of the Official List of the Irish Stock Exchange (the "Irish Admission" and, together with the Swiss Admission, the "Admission").
 Admission to trading on the Irish Stock Exchange constitutes admission to trading on a regulated market for purposes of EU regulations.
 It is expected that Admission will become effective, and that dealings will commence in the Offered Shares, when trading begins around 19 November 2018 on the respective exchange.